farhaniwnl/RSAandKeylogger/README.md

 ## Instructions to run the RSA implementation:

--- Clone the repository --
+*Clone the repository
--- Run the program --
+*Run the program

 ## Instructions to run keylogger:

--- Clone the repository -- \n
+*Clone the repository
--- Run the program --
+*Run the program

 More info on how the programs work can be found in the files with comments